 Military Meals Ready to Eat (MRE)

 No article on military food would be complete without mentioning MREs.
-These have replaced the old C-Rations," and Field Rations.
-MREs are sealed, foil envelopes (rather hard to open sometimes), and can be eaten cold or heated up.
+These have replaced the old C-rations and field rations.
+MREs are sealed, foil envelopes and can be heated or eaten cold.

-You don't have to join the military to try an MRE.
+You don't have to join the military to try an MRE if you're so inclined.
 They are available in many camping stores and most military surplus stores.